buzanits/booosta-openstreetmap_org/README.md

 # Show openstreetmap maps in the Booosta Framework

 This modules provides the possibility to show maps from openstreetmap.org in a Booosta web application.
+It can also be used standalone without the Booosta framework.

 Booosta allows to develop PHP web applications quick.
 It is mainly designed for small web applications.
 It does not provide a strict MVC distinction.
 Although the MVC concepts influence the framework.
 Templates,